Car parked and connected to an electric charging station.

-Québec’s subsoil hides a variety of minerals for the future, such as copper, graphite, niobium, zinc, cobalt, nickel, titanium and lithium.
-Also known as strategic and critical minerals, they are indispensable to support Québec’s energy and technology transition.
-They also contribute to the decarbonization of the economy.
+Québec’s subsoil comprises a variety of critical and strategic minerals (CSMs), such as copper, graphite, niobium, zinc, cobalt, nickel, titanium and lithium.
+These minerals are indispensable in our everyday life and in Québec’s energy transition by contributing to the decarbonization of the economy.

-Many of our essential everyday items contain minerals for the future:
+Many of our essential everyday items contain critical and strategic minerals:

 • cell phones, tablets and laptops;